dataArtisans/flink-training-web/web/exercises/tfIdf.md

 permalink: /exercises/tfIdf.html
 ---

-The task of the "TF-IDF" exercise is to compute the *term-frequency/inverted-document-frequency* (TF-IDF) metric for words in mails of the Flink developer mailing list archives.
+The task of the TF-IDF exercise is to compute the *term-frequency/inverted-document-frequency* (TF-IDF) metric for words in mails of the Flink developer mailing list archives.

-TF-IDF is a metric that measures the importance of a term (word) in a document that is part of a collection of documents.
-Intuitively, TF-IDF describes for a term and document how representative the term is for the document.
-This metric is commonly used to weight the importance of search terms in search engines.
+TF-IDF is a metric to measure the importance of a term (word) in a document that is part of a collection of documents.
+It is commonly used to weight the importance of search terms in search engines.

 TF-IDF is defined in two parts: